How to Prepare for the Police AcademyDec 14, 2020

 It is best to do research about the requirements of the Academy well before the Academy starts.

-We recommend starting your training for the Academy at least 12 weeks out.
+We recommend starting your training for the Academy at least 12 weeks out, but the further out, the better.

 The more information you know about the Academy, the better you will be able to structure your fitness training leading up to the start.